Data Insights on Local Business Performance: +11% Despite Pandemic

 In 2020, consumers couldn’t engage as they would have done in 2021.
 As a consequence, they sought alternative, and safer, ways to find information.

 Given that context, it is not really a surprise that direction clicks decreased as visiting a business location became less likely in 2020.
-Instead, consumers used more phone calls and clicks to websites.
+Instead, consumers used more phone calls and click on websites.
 Together, these two categories grew by 35%.

 Key Finding #2: France and UK Grew Local Engagements by 42%, While Germany and US Remained Stable